alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 in terms of memory and disk space.
 Then, I see how far I can get in terms of privileges (i.e. can I install/uninstall whatever I want?).

-This is important to me because I like to keep things clean and tidy so eventually, I can start making my own mess by installing my stuff.
-During my The career I kind of got a mental list of software I lean on, things that I really need, other things that I _might_ need and others that I heard that are nice but I never really used it.
+This is important to me because I like to keep things clean and tidy so, eventually, I can start making my own mess by installing my stuff.
+During my career I kind of got a mental list of software I lean on, things that I really need, other things that I _might_ need and others that I heard that are nice but I never really used it.

 As I became to customise my settings more and more, *having a new machine wasn't that exciting anymore*.
 I not only have to remember to install all of these things that I need, but it became also tedious and demanded a large cognitive effort.
 Also, I got frustrated many times because I thought I was all set up until I realised I forgot to install a particular tool.

 ## Consistent environment